 Shortcuts for non-qwerty keyboards on Mac

-Unfortunately, keyboard shortcuts on Mac assume a qwerty layout so won't work well in e.g. a Dvorak or Azerty layout, due to a bug in one of the lower level systems Polypane uses.
+Unfortunately, keyboard shortcuts on Mac assume a qwerty layout so won't work well in e.g. a Dvorak or Azerty layout, due to a bug in Electron, which Polypane uses.
 We're actively working towards a solution for this.

 Session Storage is cleared when you move away from a tab

 Because Polypane doesn't keep inactive tabs in memory, session storage is cleared as soon as you move away from a tab.
 This is also how regular browsers work when you close a tab.
 In the future we might keep inactive tabs in memory, or store and re-apply the session storage data.